Sar123-del/VSDSquadron-FPGA-Mini/README.md

 testwire (Pin 17): This pin outputs bit 5 of the frequency counter, providing an external indication of the internal counter state.

-**Step 3 - Integrating with the VSDSquadron FPGA Mini Board**
+**Step 3 - Integrating with the VSDSquadron FPGA Mini Board** This was the makefile given to us - https://github.com/thesourcerer8/VSDSquadron_FM/blob/main/led_blue/Makefile Following are the steps to integrate the file with VSDSquadron FPGA board -
+1. Open the terminal
+2. Change the directory to the folder in which you have the verilog code and pcf file bash "" cd blue_led
+   ""